 Keep It Or Ditch It?
 5 Spring Cleaning Questions To Declutter Your Home

 Are you getting ready for a traditional spring cleaning blitz?
 Now is the perfect time to declutter!
 Figuring out what to keep, what to toss, and what to put into self storage is tough whether you’re spring cleaning or just clearing out the garage.
 How do you decide what to keep and what to get rid of?
-We’ve compiled a few questions to help you make the tough calls.
+Here are a few questions from Storage Altona to help you make the tough calls.

 When is the last time you actually used it?

 Years ago when you bought that popcorn popper, you had visions of movie nights with your friends and family all around the living room.
 Since then, how many times has it actually come out of the cabinet?
 A common rule of thumb is that if you haven’t used something for a year, you probably won’t miss it.
 Ask yourself if the space it takes up wouldn’t be better used some other way, even if just as breathing room.
 If so, it may be time to place it in Storage Altona, or to throw it out.

 We all keep things around for reasons even we ourselves cannot comprehend.
 Maybe it was a gift from Aunt Sadie, maybe it was trendy three years ago.
 It could be something all your friends had but never quite caught on with you.
 It may seem like an obvious question, but when in doubt about throwing it, out ask yourself – do I even like this?
 If not, chuck it or store it in Storage Altona while you decide what to do with it.

 Let’s go back for a moment to the example of the popcorn popper.
 That is definitely a single-purpose item with a job that can be done quite well by other multi-purpose items.
 A pan on the stovetop or even a microwave can make popcorn just fine while also being generally necessary and used for other things.